gam-19/DevOps-Notes/IaC/Terraform/HW_provision_EKS.md

 * TF Modules creates over 50 required resources.
  We dont need to define individual resources, we just need to define two modules, passed the parameters we need, this way having high level configuration, which allows us to tweak with parameters.

-## Required settings to connect using Kubectl
+## Required settings to connect EKS using Kubectl

 ### Step 1: Verify AWS CLI Credentials